Top 26 small business ideas to get started for Students in 2022

 20. Sell your photography

 Do you have a passion for taking pictures?
-Become a full-time photographer by turning your hobby into a business.
+Turn your hobby into a business by becoming a full-time photographer.
 Today, you don't just need to sell wedding services and corporate advertising campaigns.
-Or you can sell your photos on photography websites while taking pictures.
+You can also sell your photos on photography websites while taking pictures.

 21. Become a Social Media Management Consultant